 But all careers have their trade-offs, and freelance writing is no exception.

 One of the difficulties you will face as a freelance writer when starting out is finding clients.
 Promoting yourself may not come naturally to you; however, being able to market your skills is all part of the game.
+(Of course, you also will have to register yourself as self-employed.)

 Whatever you write and publish, don’t be afraid to share it.
 Even if you think it’s the worst thing you’ve ever written, at least one person out there may still find it fascinating or useful.